Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are strong enough to guide the player, but the misinformed and fake clues add enough ambiguity and misdirection to make the game challenging but not impossible.
+**Reasoning:** The informed clues are specific enough to guide the player toward the correct answer.
+The misinformed clues are ambiguous and the fake clues are well-targeted.
+This creates a balanced level of difficulty.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.7/5
+**Overall Quality Score:** 4.0/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Insufficient ambiguity in misinformed clues
+- Minor issues noted

 **Priority Actions:**
 1. Minor length adjustments